nicky-yim/contact-form-app/README.md

 # email-server
- An Express.js server that accepts contact form data, validate reCAPTCHA score and sends email.
+ A simple full stack contact form app with reCAPTCHA validation that handles and forwards submitted form data to Gmail account.